wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-geo-replication-powershell.md

 - An Azure subscription.
 If you need an Azure subscription simply click **FREE TRIAL** at the top of this page, and then come back to finish this article.
 - An Azure SQL database - The primary database that you want to replicate to a different geographical region.
-- Azure PowerShell 1.0 Preview.
+- Azure PowerShell 1.0 or later.
 You can download and install the Azure PowerShell modules by following [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).

-> [AZURE.IMPORTANT] Starting with the release of Azure PowerShell 1.0 Preview, the Switch-AzureMode cmdlet is no longer available, and cmdlets that were in the Azure ResourceManger module have been renamed.
-The examples in this article use the new PowerShell 1.0 Preview naming convention.
-For detailed information, see [Deprecation of Switch-AzureMode in Azure PowerShell](https://github.com/Azure/azure-powershell/wiki/Deprecation-of-Switch-AzureMode-in-Azure-PowerShell).